GreyGnome/KivyDnD/README.md

 its boundaries, and when it leaves.
 See the code for more information.

 # Usage
+## Installation
 Extract the package, and cd into the dragndropwidget diretory.
 Then run:
 `sudo python setup.py`

-Or (the old-fashioned way):

-Create a subdirectory somewhere alongside your executable.
-Put all the files in this repo into that subdirectory.
-Import the dragndropwidget.py file, then your widget must subclass `DragNDropWidget`.
-Example: assume
-* that I have a subdirectory "kivydnd" wherein
-* I have the file "dragndropwidget.py",
+## Importing and Using

+Import the dragndropwidget.py file.

+Create a widget and subclass
-then place in your python file:
+`DragNDropWidget`.
+Example: place in your python file:
 ```PythonStub
 from kivydnd.dragndropwidget import DragNDropWidget